Marshall-mk/Marshall-mk/README.md

 # Hi 👋 , I'm Kabir.

-### I'm a Python Programmer and an Intermediate Deep learning Engineer 😊
+### I'm a Python Programmer and a newbie Deep learning Engineer 😊

 - 🌱 I’m currently learning image processing techniques with deep learning
 - ⚡ I have a strong interest in image processing for medical diagnotics